SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/SearchBarCornerStyle/SearchBarCornerStyle.md

 ## Overview

-`SearchBarCornerStyle` defines the corner appearance of a `SearchBar`, offering three styles: `capsule`, `rectangular`, or `rounded`.
+`SearchBarCornerStyle` defines the corner appearance of a `SearchBar`, offering three styles: `capsule`, `rectangle`, or `rounded`.
 It is used within `SearchBarStyle` to set the corner radius and is applied via the `searchBarStyle(_:)` modifier on macOS, iOS, and visionOS.
 The `cornerRadius` property provides platform-specific values, such as 22 for `capsule` on visionOS and 5 for `rounded` on macOS.

 ## Cases

 - ``SearchBarCornerStyle/capsule``: A fully rounded, capsule-shaped appearance.
-- ``SearchBarCornerStyle/rectangular``: A sharp-edged, rectangular appearance.
+- ``SearchBarCornerStyle/rectangle``: A sharp-edged, rectangle appearance.
 - ``SearchBarCornerStyle/rounded``: A softly rounded appearance.

 ## Properties